thelebdev/markdown-cv/markdown-cv.md

 ## **About Me:**
-A highly motivated student and hard-worker, throught my education, I have demonstrated high levels of motivation, and teamwork to achieve my predicted grades.
+A highly motivated student and hard-worker, through my education, I have demonstrated high levels of motivation, and team work to achieve my predicted grades.

 ### Education